 “Przegląd Geopolityczny” (or “Geopolitical Review”), ISSN: 2080-8836 – print, 2392-067X – online, is a peer-reviewed scientific journal, published since 2009 in both print and electronic version (so-called hybrid journal).
 In the years 2009-2013 “Przegląd Geopolityczny” was published as an annual, from 1 January 2014 it is published as a quarterly.

 The journal is indexed in the following reference databases: BazHum, DOAJ, Index Copernicus, ERIH PLUS, CEEOL, CEJSH, PBN, WorldCat.
-“PG” positively passed the evaluation process of the ICI Journals Master List 2014, the result of which is the ICV (Index Copernicus Value) index of 58.20 points.
+“PG” positively passed the evaluation process of the ICI Journals Master List 2014, the result of which is the ICV (Index Copernicus Value).

 The journal is published in Krakow by the Polish Geopolitical Society.
 It is entered on the list of newspapers and magazines by the District Court in Warsaw under number 573.